-Across 57 companies, 15% are “Narrative Underdogs”—capturing less than 40% of mentions in their own articles.
-Even when coverage seems to be about them, competitors often drive the conversation.
+When we analyzed 57 companies, 15% were “Narrative Underdogs,” capturing less than 40% of the mentions in their own coverage.
+Even when the article is “about” them, competitors often dominate the narrative.

-Measures: % of articles that mention your company vs. competitors
+Measures the % of articles that mention your brand vs. competitors.

-Measures: % of total mentions you capture within those articles
+Measures the % of total mentions within all articles in your competitive set.

 Imagine two companies in the same competitive space, both tracked across 100 articles: